-7.13 High and Low Pressure Controls
+7.11 High- and Low-Pressure Controls

-Standard on (-)P14 and (-)P15: These controls keep the compressor from operating in pressure ranges which can cause damage to the compressor.
+Standard on all models: These controls keep the compressor from operating in pressure ranges which can cause damage to the compressor.
 Both controls are in the low-voltage control circuit.

-The high-pressure control (HPC) is an automatic-reset which opens near 610 PSIG [4206 kPa] and closes near 420 PSIG [2896 kPa].
+The high-pressure control (HPC) is an automatic reset which opens near 610 PSIG [4206 kPa] and closes near 420 PSIG [2896 kPa].